The Shorkie is a designer hybrid 50/50% between a Yorkshire terrier and a Shih Tzu.

 Like most designer dogs, their appearance is slightly variable, but most Shorkies have the head of a Yorkshire terrier and the body of a Shih Tzu.
 They have large, dark eyes, long eyelashes, and small triangular ears that stand up straight.
 Their noses are usually black or brown, and their tails are long and fluffy.

 Shorkies generally have a long lifespan.
 They live between 11-and 16 years on average, although some have been known to live even longer.
-This breed is generally healthy, but they are susceptible to certain health conditions like all dogs.
-Some of the most common health problems seen in Shorkies include:

 If you are looking for a loving companion dog who will make you laugh and keep you on your toes, the Shorkie is the perfect breed!